curityio/react-native-haapi-example/README.md

 ## 3. Set the Application Configuration

-The script performs the following tasks, which can be done manually if you prefer:
+The script performs the following tasks, which can be done manually if you prefer.

 - Create the root level `configuration.android.jsx`  file from the [configuration.android.template](configuration.android.template) file.
 - Create the root level `configuration.ios.jsx`  file from the [configuration.ios.template](configuration.ios.template) file.

 ## 4. Run the Application

-First install React native dependencies:
+First install React native dependencies.

 ```bash
 npm install